 Third country (non-EU) representatives

-Regulation (EC) No 183/2005 laying down requirements for feed hygiene requires, amongst other things, that feed business establishments are registered or approved within their own territories.
-However, third-country animal-feed establishments (such as a UK animal feed establishment that imports feed into the EU) are required to have a representative based in an EU Member State or NI.
+Regulation (EC) No 183/2005 laying down requirements for feed hygiene requires that feed business establishments are registered or approved within their own territories.
+In addition, feed businesses registered or approved in GB and exporting feed to EU Member States, or moving feed from GB to NI, are required to have a representative based in an EU Member State or NI.
 For example, this may be an importer of feed, based in the EU, who has secured sole selling rights for a particular feed sourced from the UK.

 The FSA advises that UK businesses exporting to the EU assume that third-country representation is needed for all feed, and check the requirements with the destination country.
 Representatives should make their application to the Member State authority where they are based.